gabrielmsilva00/PlainTools/README.md

 # Installation

-This package can be installed using `pip` in your CLI of choice as:
+This package can be installed using `pip`:

 ```sh
 pip install plaintools